WillGolden80742/geminiWPP/README.md

 ## Configuration Options

 *   **Gemini API Key:**  Your API key for accessing the Gemini API.
 This is *required* for the extension to function.
-You can obtain an API key from Google Cloud's Generative AI service.
+You can obtain an API key from Google Cloud's Generative AI service at [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey).
 *   **Gemini Model:** The Gemini model to use for generating responses.
 Defaults to `'gemini-1.5-flash'`.
 *   **Enable Gemini:**  A toggle to enable or disable the Gemini integration in WhatsApp Web.
 *   **Custom Prompt:** A customizable prompt that is included with every API request.
 This allows you to fine-tune how Gemini generates responses.